TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.3-esxi-host/_index.md

 ![ESXi utilisation counters](2.2.3-fig-1.png)

 The above is an ESXi host, showing 3 types of utilization counters.
 One shows 50%, indicating you have more capacity.
 But the second one shows 100%, indicating you do not have capacity.
 And the 3rd shows 75%.
-Which counters do you take for the ESXi CPU “utilization” then?
+Which counters do you take for the ESXi CPU "utilization" then?

 Notice they have similar pattern, but their **sensitivity** differs.

 - Why is Usage (%) = 100% when Utilization (%) is around 47%?
 The gap is more than double.
 What could be causing it?
 - Why is Utilization (%) fluctuating yet Usage (%) remains constant?
 Notice both Utilization varies between 45% and 55% while Usage remains flat at 100%
-- Why is Core Utilization (%) in the “middle”?
+- Why is Core Utilization (%) in the "middle"?
 What does it actually measure then?

 To answer the above, we need to cover some fundamental.
 Note that we must take the vantage point of ESXi, not VM.
 Don't mix this with the VM view of the world as they are similar so it's easy to get mixed up.
 From ESXi physical threads viewpoint, things such as Ready and CoStop are not applicable as the physical threads are provider of resource.